BioHPC/iCAT/README.md

 5)	Choose the `Range of Acceptable Copies per Clonotype`, which determines the minimum and maximum number of copies a clonotype must have to be included in the analysis.
 Enter as a space delimted range.
 Defaults to `1 99`.
 An example of when this could be useful: in case there is expected artifacts in the processing/data that overestimate the copy number of some clonotypes.

+5)	Choose the `Min Threshold of Public Sequences`, which determines the minimum number of training samples a TCR sequence must be observed in to be considered as potentially "associated" with the positive group.
+Defaults to 1.
+Recommend setting at 10% of positive training samples.
+E.g. if there are 30 positive training samples, a recommended minimum threshold is 3.

 6) Once all options are selected click `Train Model`

 A progress bar will show on the bottom-right corner to update on the satatus of training.
 After finishing, the _training_ tab will show some exploratory tables and a figure regarding the training data and the model built, which can all be downloaded to the user's machine.
 In addition, the _library_ and _prediction_ tab will unlock.